Following the density perturbations through a bounce with AdS/CFT Correspondence: The evolution of the gauge-field fluctuations

-where $t_1$ is the time when inflation starts and $t_f$ is when it ends.
-The bounce process is symmetric about $t=0$.
-The mapping happens at deflation and inflation phases while the bulk becomes strongly coupled.
-We solve the equations of motion in each phases: \begin{enumerate} \item{Deflation:}\\ Putting (\ref{3.3}) and (\ref{2.28}) into (\ref{3.2}) we arrive at
+With the framework delineated above we are ready to use the AdS/CFT correspondence to study the dynamics of the CSTB model in detail --- by projecting the bulk dynamics onto the boundary and evolve it using the boundary theory.
+The mapping happens at contraction and expansion phases straddling the period when the bulk becomes strongly coupled.
+We shall solve the equations of motion in each phase: